darkreapyre/LNN/README.md

 To address this, simply delete the data set (`datasets.h5`) from the S3 Bucket and re-upload it to re-launch the training process.

 ## Cleanup
+1. Delete the SageMaker Notebook instance.
+    - Open the SageMaker Service console.
+    - Select the Notebook Instance -> click Actions -> Delete.

-1. Delete the CloudFormnation Stack.
+2. After the SageMaker Notebook Instance is deleted, delete the CloudFormnation Stack.
     - Open the CloudFormation Service console.
-    - Select the "bottom" stack in the **Stack Name** column.
+    - First select the Elastic Container Service (ECS) Stack created by CodePipeline. e.g. <<Stack Name>>-DeploymentPipeline-...-ecs-cluster
-    - Actions -> Delete Stack -> "Yes, Delete".
+    - Click Actions -> Delete Stack -> "Yes, Delete".
+    - Select the stack created by the initial deployment and repeat the above step.
-2. Delete DynamoDB Tables.
+3. Delete DynamoDB Tables.
     - Open DynamoDB Service console.
     - Select "Tables" in the navigation panel.
     - Check *NeuronLambda* -> Delete table -> Delete.
     - Repeat the above process for the *Costs*, *TrainerLambda* and *LaunchLambda* tables.
-3. Delete the CloudWatch Logs.
+4. Delete the CloudWatch Logs.
     - Open the CloudWatch Service console.
     - Select "Logs" in the navigation panel.
     - Check */aws/lambda/LaunchLambda* -> Actions -> Delete log group -> Yes, Delete.
     - Repeat the above process for */aws/lambda/NeuronLambda*, */aws/lambda/S3TriggerLambda*, and */aws/lambda/S3TriggerLambda*.
-4. Delete the S3 Bucket.
+5. Delete the S3 Bucket.
     - Open the S3 Service console.
-    - Highlite the bucket -> Delete bucket.
+    - Highlite the bucket created at deployment time -> Delete bucket.